lightning-framework/lightning/README.md

 ### Async API

-You can make asynchronous handlers using the Servlet async API (with some caveats).
+You can make asynchronous handlers using the Servlet async API.

 ```java
 import static lightning.enums.HTTPMethod.*;